jacomyal/sigma.js/packages/website/docs/advanced/renderers.md

 - [**`@sigma/node-border`**](https://www.npmjs.com/package/@sigma/node-border): This package exposes a factory to create a program that operates similarly to `NodeCircleProgram`, but drawing concentric discs.
 - [**`@sigma/node-piechart`**](https://www.npmjs.com/package/@sigma/node-piechart): This package exposes a factory to create a program that operates similarly to `NodeCircleProgram`, but drawing nodes as pie-charts.
 - [**`@sigma/edge-curve`**](https://www.npmjs.com/package/@sigma/edge-curve): This package exposes an edge renderer that draw edges as curves.

+## Additional layers

+There are also some other packages, that allow rendering additional layers as backgrounds, to display more contextual information.

+- [**`@sigma/layer-leaflet`**](https://www.npmjs.com/package/@sigma/layer-leaflet): This package exposes a function to bind a [Leaflet](https://leafletjs.com/) map layer to an existing sigma instance.
+- [**`@sigma/layer-webgl`**](https://www.npmjs.com/package/@sigma/layer-webgl): This package exposes helpers to create WebGL custom layers and bind them to existing sigma instances.
+It also exposes some base layers, such as [metaballs](https://www.sigmajs.org/storybook/?path=/story/layer-webgl--metaballs) or [contour lines](https://www.sigmajs.org/storybook/?path=/story/layer-webgl--contour-line).